Student support over the summer

 For detailed opening hours, see the .

 will be available 24/7 during the summer.
-It will be staffed by third-party partner institutions.
+Out of hours it will be staffed by third-party partner institutions.

 Students' Union